Vlotho station

 Vlotho station is a station on the Elze–Löhne railway in the east Westphalian town of Vlotho in the Herford district of the German state of North Rhine-Westphalia.
 The line connects Löhne, Hamelin and Hildesheim and is served by the Weser-Bahn service.
 All buildings including the entrance building have not been used for their original purposes since 1992 and they are no longer owned by Deutsche Bahn.

 Conditions

 The station is classified by Deutsche Bahn as a category 6 station.
 It is on federal highway 514 northeast of the town centre on the west bank of the Weser.
 The Vlotho town hall is nearby.
 Barrier-free access was built to the platform via an underpass from the adjacent town bus station in 2012.

 Operations

 The station is served hourly (every two hours on weekends) by Regionalbahn service RB 77, called the Weser-Bahn, (Bünde–Löhne–Rinteln–Hamelin–Hildesheim Hbf–Bodenburg).
-It is operated by NordWestBahn, using Alstom Coradia LINT diesel railcars.
+It is operated by Regionalverkehre Start Deutschland, using Alstom Coradia LINT diesel railcars.

 The station is covered by Der Sechser (“the six”) fares of the Zweckverband Verkehrsverbund OWL (Ostwestfalen-Lippe transport association), which are valid as far as Rinteln, which is just into Lower Saxony.
 The Niedersachsen-Ticket of Lower Saxony is also valid to Vlotho.